Notargets/DGKernel/documentation/DGKernel/0 - Introduction/intro.md

 ## What DGKernel Provides

 DGKernel is a kernel generation system that bridges this gap through a focused computational model.
 It is built on a key simplifying assumption: **problems can be decomposed into partitions that communicate only through element faces**.
-This discontinuous Galerkin-inspired model (hence "DG" in DGKernel) enables a clean mapping between mathematical elements and parallel hardware.
+This discontinuous Galerkin-inspired model (hence “DG” in DGKernel) enables a clean mapping between mathematical elements and parallel hardware.

-The system leverages OCCA's kernel abstraction to target both SMP and GPU architectures through a restricted but powerful parallel model:
+The system leverages OCCA’s kernel abstraction to target both SMP and GPU architectures through a restricted but powerful parallel model:

 - **@outer loops** map to partitions (thread blocks on GPU, parallel regions on CPU)
 - **@inner loops** map to elements within partitions (threads on GPU, vectorized loops on CPU)